kohy-creates/Nadir/README.md

 <details>
 <summary>Other</summary>

 - **Dragon Egg** - gives a chance to roll treasure enchantments, scales with Arcana.
+Careful though, as curses are also classified as treasure enchantments!
 - **Lectern** - put in a Written Book to set the Table's name to whatever is in its title

 </details>